Building experience is a vital component of career development and future success.

-The Career Center receives internship listings continually throughout the year, so there are always opportunities available.
+Berkeley Career Engagement receives internship listings continually throughout the year, so there are always opportunities available.
 When deciding which time of year is best for you to intern, consider the recruiting cycle of employers in your desired industry and factor in your academic workload, transportation, your personal needs, and other commitments.
 Find the alignment and balance that will lead to optimal outcomes related to your performance and well-being.

 When To Start Looking

 Although most employers recruit heavily in the fall, recruiting cycles vary by company and industry.
 For example, employers in industries such as banking and professional services typically recruit in the early fall to fill internship positions for the following summer.
 Whereas, spring semester is still an active, and critical part of the recruiting season for employers in other industries.